codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 1. From the **Add Git Provider** drop-down, select the Git provider to add.
 1. Define the settings as required.

+>**IMPORTANT**:
+The name assigned to the integration must be unique within the account.
+Using the same name for other integrations or Shared Configuration contexts within pipelines can result in conflicts.

 {% include image.html lightbox="true" file="/images/integrations/codefresh-integrations.png" url="/images/integrations/codefresh-integrations.png" alt="Codefresh Account Integration" max-width="80%" %}